JuliaRandom/RandomExtensions.jl/README.md

 functionalities (from the `Random` module); the code is initially taken from https://github.com/JuliaLang/julia/pull/24912.
 Note that type piracy is commited!
-While hopefully useful, this package is still very experimental, and hence unstable.
+While hopefully useful, this package is still experimental, and hence unstable.
+Design or implementation contributions are welcome.

 This does mainly 3 things: